jtarte/IBM_Cloud_terraform/ROKS_VPC2/README.md

 ## Execute the scripts

-create a `.tfvars` file with your values of varailbes (if your are not using the default walues).
+Create a `terraform.tfvars` file with your values of variables (if your are not using the default walues).

 Init your terraform env
 ```